hirsch-lab/aneuxdb/README.md

 Both methods require manual input by an operator.
 It is recommended to clean the surface meshes of the isolated aneurysm domes once more after cutting (re-meshing, no smoothing) to remove seams or other artifacts caused by the cutting routines.

 Figure 3 illustrates all cut configurations relevant for the Aneux morphology database.
-The cut planes / seams were determined according to a set of predetermined rules.
-(Link, [**TODO**])
+The cut planes / seams were determined according to a set of predetermined rules. ([Link](https://doi.org/10.3389/fneur.2022.809391))

 <br>